Creamy White Bean Pesto (Plant-Based + Oil-Free)

 Ingredients:

-• 2 tsp fresh garlic (approx 2 cloves)
+- 2 tsp fresh garlic (approx 2 loves)

 Instructions:

-1. Drain and rinse one can of navy beans.
+- Drain and rinse one (15-oz) can of navy beans.

 Notes:

-• Navy beans can be substituted with cannellini or great northern beans.
-If using great northern, they’re a bit more firm so you’ll want to add 1-2 tbsp water.
+- Navy beans can be substituted with cannellini or great northern beans.
+If using great northern, they’re a bit more firm so you will need additional nut milk to reach desired consistency.

-• Store leftovers in an airtight container in the fridge for up to 1 week.
-For a longer life, pour into ice cube molds, freeze, and keep for 2-3 months!
+- Store leftovers in an airtight container in the fridge for up to 1 week, or roll into balls and freeze for 2-3 months.